 The Popes have been living a secret life since the 1960s.
 Their children – especially the oldest ‘Danny’ (Phoenix), who has never known anything different.
 His life a rollercoaster of perpetual turmoil; where stability is never guaranteed in either school or home life.
 The actions of his parents during the 60s still haunting every moment.
 However as he grows, and his talent for music shines through.
 Family division and future opportunity clash with a need for growth and change.

 Once again, River found himself cast in a picture that ultimately led to comparisons with his own life.
 The need to break free from parental control, coupled with a longing for the comfort and safety of family at any cost.
 However, it was within his delicate, intelligent and precise portrayal of Danny that River showed his adult acting ability.
-Shaking off the cocoon of teenage life and emerging as Oscar contender.
+Shaking off the cocoon of teenage life and emerging as an Oscar contender.
 Director Sydney Lumet allowing River to spread his wings after two distinctly average films with ‘Jimmy Reardon‘ and ‘Little Nikita‘.
 Both of which could have forever stereotyped Phoenix as a simple teen sex idol.

 Indiana Jones and the Last Crusade (1989)